 First, DevOps practice includes all the know-how and best … practices related to the practical definition and implementation of DevOps processes.
 Said differently, while your team members might have embraced the cultural changes brought by DevOps, it does not miraculously make them DevOps practitioners.
 Cultural change does not tell them how to apply DevOps principles, namely in the context of your specific organization.
 For instance, what are the main phases of your CI/CD process?
 How do they differ or not from one application domain to another?
 From one technology to another?
 Where do you start?
 Where do you need to standardize your pipeline definitions?
 Where do you need, on the other hand, to let each team customize its DevOps process, practices or tools?
 For practical change to happen, you will therefore need to build this DevOps practice, either by training existing resources, hiring experienced DevOps profiles, engaging DevOps consultants or a combination of all these options, partly depending on how much time you have to bring tangible results to your top management.

 Second, DevOps infrastructure regroups all the skills and experience required to actually operate the software tools that let you automate your CI/CD activities, as well as the underlying systems and network infrastructure on which these software tools are deployed.
 In the case of DevOps, infrastructure is a challenge in itself for two main reasons.
-One, you need to master a large number of different tools, each with its own architecture and underlying technologies.
+One, you need to controller a large number of different tools, each with its own architecture and underlying technologies.
 Two, these software tools are evolving rapidly, both from a functional and technical standpoint, partly driven by the fact that DevOps is a very active and dynamic market, itself impacted by deep technological trends, such as cloud, containers or microservices.
 In short, there is a lot to learn and it keeps changing all the time…while your CIO, let alone your CEO, wants your DevOps transformation project to yield its first tangible results within six months, if not less.
 In fact, “as soon as possible.”
 Which means your DevOps infrastructure must be up and running even faster.
 Good luck!

 Let’s regroup and summarize your main challenges: